Safety aspects of installation of removable and reusable insulation covers

 Supervisor responsibilities during installation of removable and reusable insulation covers

 Supervisor’s role is to monitor the installation of flexible insulation covers on a daily basis.
+Whether these are valve insulation jackets or acoustic insulation pads for suspended ceilings, there is always specific risk assessment to be done.
 This means looking after safety aspects as well.
 Supervisor should carry out point of work risk assessment and check if the work area is safe for work.
 Additionally, it is supervisors task to make sure the site operatives have suitable tools and equipment for installation of removable insulation jackets.

 What is more, supervisor should be the first line of contact between the installation team and management.
 That role also requires to monitor if workers are following safety procedures.